Temporary Resident Visa Overview

-There are different purposes of staying such as tourism, business, family visits, and so forth.
+There are different purposes of staying such as tourism, study, business, family visits, and so forth.
 Once the term of your stay expires, you have to leave the country.
-If you want to stay longer, then you need to go through the necessary procedures to change the status a permanent visa before your present temporary visa expires.
+If you want to stay longer, then you need to go through the necessary procedures to change the status of a permanent visa before your present temporary visa expires.

 Canada Visitor Visa is the same as a Temporary Resident Visa which allows visiting Canada for a tourism/family visit, short study, and business purpose.